getninjas/gaiden/README.md

 - Install dependencies with: `npm install`
 - Configure the build links with: `npm run config`

-# Run project
+# Build Process
-To run project, just `npm start` on terminal!

-The URL of our documents is http://localhost:8000/gaiden-css/index.html.

-We have a server build on http://localhost:8001.
-This `/build` source is a "playground" with same html samples to test.
-Use and abuse it!
+The `npm run build` command, generated files into the `dist` folder, separated `themes` file.

 # Release process

 We are using `npm version` to generate our releases.
 There are 3 kind of releases generally used: major, minor and patch.
 See the http://semver.org/ for more details.

-So, after merge a PR, just execute `npm version major|minor|patch -m "Message of my release"` on master branch.
-There is no necessity of run `npm run build:prod`.
-The `npm version` has some webhooks, like `version` and `postversion`, present on our `package.json`.
+So, after merge a PR, just execute `npm run version` after success, run `npm version major|minor|patch -m "Message of my release"` on master branch.
+There is no necessity of run `npm run build`.
+The `npm run version` has some webhooks, like `version` and `postversion`, present on our `package.json`.

 The process is: